calm bomb

-Over the years, we’ve released music with Chuck D of Public Enemy, Doug Wimbish of Living Colour, Arrested Development, Earth Crisis, Snapcase, OTEP, That Handsome Devil, and many more to help raise awareness and increase acceptance of people with disabilities through advocacy, events, and promotion.
+Through music releases and collaborations with artists and cultural icons such as Chuck D of Public Enemy, Doug Wimbish of Living Colour, Bizzy Bone, Arrested Development, Earth Crisis, Snapcase, Kurupt, OTEP, That Handsome Devil, and many others, Calm Bomb Collective amplifies underrepresented voices and builds community across genres and generations.

 What We Do

-• Skill-Building & Mentorship: Hands-on workshops in music production, mixing, and mastering, led by industry pros who understand the unique needs of Disabled, Autistic, and Neurodivergent artists.
+Hands-on workshops and guidance in music production, mixing, mastering, and creative development—led by professionals who understand the realities of autistic, disabled, and neurodivergent artists.

 Chris “Krohme” Moore